Custom Resolvers

-The library will autogenerate Query and Mutation resolvers, so you don’t need to implement those resolvers yourself.
-However, if you would like additional behaviours besides the autogenerated CRUD operations, you can specify custom resolvers for these scenarios.
+The Neo4j GraphQL Library generates query and mutation resolvers, so you don’t need to implement them yourself.
+However, if you need additional behaviors besides the autogenerated CRUD operations, you can specify custom resolvers for these scenarios.
+This page describes how to set them up.

-If you would like to add a field to an object type which is resolved from existing values in the type, rather than storing new values, you should mark it with the @customResolver directive (see below) and define a custom resolver for it.
-Take for instance a simple schema:
+To add a field to an object type which is resolved from existing values in the type, rather than storing new values, you should mark it with the @customResolver directive and define a custom resolver for it.

 const typeDefs = `